scribe-security/sitemap/README.md

 ## UI Parameters

 ### Cache duration
-This value determines how often to remove and refresh the file cache for sitemap.xml contents specified in hours.
+This value determines how often to remove and refresh the file cache for sitemap-lang.xml contents specified in hours.
 Cache expiration defaults to null if not activated on the UI.

 On UI, the user will specify the cache duration and "Flush Cache".